Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 1. Upload this plugin to the /wp-content/plugins/ directory.
 2. Activate the plugin through the Plugins menu in WordPress.
-3. Set your products upcoming date.
+3. Set your products upcoming date from product add/edit option.

 and Enjoy... :)